Evaluating approaches to identifying research supporting the United Nations Sustainable Development Goals: Results

 \subsubsection{Validations sets; collection method, sizes, and quality}

 Table \ref{table3} provides details on the validation datasets used in the comparison.
 It also mentions the associated limitations and biases.
 It is important to mention that there’s no single best validation dataset to evaluate the output of SDG classification.
-In particular, for the 6 datasets that we used in the evaluation: